 No presence of control line (C) or/and pink/purple band observed in the result window Indicate an invalid result.
-The direction may not have been followed correctly or the test may have deteriorated.
-It is recommended that the sample be retested.
+The direction may not have been followed correctly or the test

 - i.
 Reactive test Results will be reported as POSITIVE - ii.
 Non-reactive test results will be reported as NEGATIVE